 We chose South Africa for the condensed course and Australia for its outstanding quality.
 The two options provide entirely different intercultural experiences.

 This ties in entirely with our philosophy that besides studying you should also interact with the country and its people to fully benefit from this valuable experience abroad.
-For this reason, we have taken great care to select options that not only give you the opportunity to attend high-quality courses, but also to live in an environment that encourages you to make contact with the locals.
-Our choices of Cape Town in South Africa and Brisbane in Australia, which lies on the Gold Coast close to the Great Barrier Reef, are carefully designed to offer you a bona fide “Foreign Venture” while also ensuring it’s a carefree and relaxed experience.
+For this reason, we have taken great care to select options that not only give you the opportunity to attend high-quality courses, but also to live in an environment that encourages you to make contact with locals.
+Our choices of Cape Town in South Africa and Brisbane in Australia, which lies on the Gold Coast close to the Great Barrier Reef, Are carefully designed to offer you a bona fide “Foreign Venture” while also ensuring it’s a carefree and relaxed experience.

 No, it’s not.
 Our university is entirely independent from the German Armed Forces, which also applies to our MBA programme.
 Of course, we carefully reflect your special circumstances and distinctive professional background.
 In addition, some of our team members are also former officers, hence in many respects we are positively disposed towards the German Armed Forces.
 We have also accrued a considerable wealth of experience in dealing with the Forces’ Vocational Training Services (BFD).

 No, we focus on training people how to apply for positions abroad.
-Applications abroad and completing your master’s thesis or company project in a different country are special challenges that we are keen to carefully prepare you for, which is why we channel our efforts in this direction.
+Applications abroad and completing your master’s thesis or company project in a different country present special challenges that we are keen to carefully prepare you for, which is why we channel our efforts in this direction.
 The training we provide augments rather than replicates the Kienbaum seminar.
 We focus on the specifics of application processes for positions abroad and build upon the Kienbaum training.

 Once you reach a certain level and beyond, almost every managerial position calls for international experience and pristine English, as either your customers or your suppliers are more than likely to be from abroad.
-It is crucial for you to have this experience, otherwise you will struggle to work successfully in an international environment.
+It is crucial for you to have such experience, otherwise you will struggle to work successfully in an international environment.
 You might respond that you have completed numerous deployments abroad with the military.
-Rightly so, but the irrefutable fact remains that international business is an entirely different matter and managers require considerable experience in this precise field nowadays.
+Rightly so, but the irrefutable fact remains that international business is an entirely different matter, and managers require considerable experience in this precise field nowadays.

 In Germany, people often aren’t entirely aware of the quality of an MBA and how it differs from a master’s degree programme, with the title “MBA” also being misappropriated for marketing purposes.
 Only those degree programmes that are EQUAL-accredited in accordance with European regulations qualify to be considered as “genuine” MBAs, containing high-calibre subject matter across the full spectrum of business administration and a period of study abroad, all taught and examined in English.
 For this reason, prospective MBA students should carefully scrutinise the content and quality of any degree programme.
 Compliance with these stringent requirements is signified by the “EPAS” seal of quality.